Charlie Day

-On film, he is best known for his performances as biologist Dr Newton Geiszler in Guillermo del Toro's science-fiction monster movie Pacific Rim (2013) and its sequel Pacific Rim: Uprising (2018), Dale Arbus in the comedy Horrible Bosses (2011) and sequel Horrible Bosses 2 (2014), and teacher Andy Campbell in the comedy Fist Fight (2017).
-He is also known for his voice roles in Monsters University (2013) and The Lego Movie film franchise (2014–2019).
-He will voice Luigi in the upcoming Nintendo film The Super Mario Bros.
-Movie in April 2023, and also make his directorial debut with Fool's Paradise slated for release in May 2023.
+In film, Day is best known for his performances as Dr. Newton Geiszler in Guillermo del Toro's Pacific Rim (2013), Dale Arbus in the comedy Horrible Bosses (2011) and its sequel Horrible Bosses 2 (2014), and Andy Campbell in the comedy Fist Fight (2017).
+He is also known for his voice roles in Monsters University (2013), The Lego Movie film franchise (2014–2019) and Nintendo franchise character Luigi in The Super Mario Bros.
+Movie (2023).
+He made his directorial debut with Fool's Paradise (2023).

 Early life

-Day was born in New York City.
-His family lived in the Riverdale section of the Bronx.
+Charles Peckham Day was born in New York City on February 9, 1976.
+His family lived in the Riverdale neighborhood of the Bronx.
 He spent most of his childhood in Middletown, Rhode Island.
-He is the youngest of two children, with an elder sister named Alice.
-His father, Dr. Thomas Charles Day, who is of Italian and Irish descent, is a retired professor of music history at Salve Regina University in Newport, Rhode Island; and his mother, Mary (née Peckham), was a piano teacher at The Pennfield School in Portsmouth, Rhode Island.
-She was of English descent.
+He is the younger of two children, with an elder sister named Alice.
+His father, Dr. Thomas Charles Day, who is of Italian and Irish descent, is a retired professor of music history at Salve Regina University in Newport, Rhode Island and his mother, Mary (née Peckham), was a music teacher at The Pennfield School (formerly The New School) in Portsmouth, Rhode Island and of English descent.
 His paternal grandfather changed the family name from Del Giorno to Day to assimilate during WWII; he died in a military training accident when his son Thomas was only four.

 Day attended Pennfield School and graduated from the Portsmouth Abbey School, both in Portsmouth, Rhode Island.
-He majored in art history at Merrimack College in North Andover, Massachusetts in 1998, where he was active in the Onstagers, Merrimack's student theater organization.
+He attended Merrimack College, where he majored in art history and was active in the Onstagers, Merrimack's student theater organization.
+He graduated in 1998.
 In May 2014, he gave the commencement speech for Merrimack's graduating class and received an honorary Ph.D.